Eliav2/how-react-hooks-work/README.md

 ## Examples

+The latest examples  are the most interesting, but in order to understand them one has to understand the first examples first, so make sure follow the examples one after another.

-important Note - each line of the code that will come next are part of the tutorial, even the comments. read them all to follow along. make sure follow the example one after another.
+important Note - each line of the code that will come next are part of the tutorial, even the comments. read them all to follow along.

 <details open>
 <summary><h3>Basic</h3></summary>